 Regarding infant items, every aspect, regardless of its size, prioritizes security.
 The weight limit on a Pack N Play isn’t just a random number; it’s a carefully calculated figure derived from rigorous testing and research.
 So, why is this number so crucial?

 First, the Playard’s structural soundness is vital.
 Surpassing the suggested weight can jeopardize its steadiness, potentially making it unstable or causing it to fall, which is a nightmare no parent wants to face.
+These figures aren’t arbitrary; they’re based on rigorous industry standards and testing.
+Professional baby product developers and suppliers, like River Baby, understand the critical importance of every safety metric in product design and material selection.
+We ensure that our manufactured baby products meet or exceed international safety compliance, providing peace of mind to parents worldwide.

 Secondly, the materials used in the Pack N Play, from its breathable sides to its cushioning, are tailored for a certain weight.
 Exceeding this might hasten deterioration, shortening the product’s durability.
 This isn’t merely about maximizing your purchase; it’s about ensuring the Pack N Play remains a safe environment for your child.